godspeedsystems/gs-documentation/docs/saarthi/advanced-usage/available-tools/attempt-completion.md

 ## Examples When Used

-- When creating a website, Roo presents the solution and uses `open index.html` to show the result.
-The user provides feedback, and Roo refines the design.
+- When creating a website, Saarthi presents the solution and uses `open index.html` to show the result.
+The user provides feedback, and Saarthi refines the design.
-- When implementing a feature, Roo summarizes the changes and their impact.
-The user requests additional test coverage, and Roo continues the task.
+- When implementing a feature, Saarthi summarizes the changes and their impact.
+The user requests additional test coverage, and Saarthi continues the task.
-- When fixing bugs, Roo explains what was fixed and how the solution addresses the root cause.
+- When fixing bugs, Saarthi explains what was fixed and how the solution addresses the root cause.
 The user confirms the fix works.
-- When setting up a development environment, Roo confirms all components are installed.
-The user requests additional configuration, and Roo continues.
+- When setting up a development environment, Saarthi confirms all components are installed.
+The user requests additional configuration, and Saarthi continues.
-- When creating a data processing script, Roo summarizes the functionality.
-The user suggests performance improvements, and Roo optimizes the code.
+- When creating a data processing script, Saarthi summarizes the functionality.
+The user suggests performance improvements, and Saarthi optimizes the code.

 ## Usage Examples